infojam-james/Test-Cases/Investigations/Finalising-an-Investigation/investigations-11.md

 6 Click the 'Save changes' button.

 ##Expected Result
-The Case Lead of the incident receives an email containing the following message:
+The Case Lead receives an email containing the following message:

 >**YorSafety: Investigation finalised**